mariolukas/FabScanPi-Server/docs/faq.md

   It should move clockwise – if not please consult the hardware chapter of our documentation and check the connection of your stepper.

+  ​

 - Which camera will work?

   FabScan Pi can be built with both Raspberry Pi Camera Modules V 1.x or V 2.x.

+  ​

+- I have a Raspberry Cam Module with NoIR.
+Can I use it?

+  There’s no advantage in using the NoIR cam.
+The algorithms for the laser detection are made for the normal cam.
+Therefore we recommend to use the normal camera modules.

+  ​